TyrfingMjolnir/applescript-re/README.md

 # ApplesScript-RE
 AppleScript Reverse Engineering tooling

-## Tooling to make you able to reverse engineer AppleScript based on parameters or situation.
+### Tooling to make you able to reverse engineer AppleScript based on parameters or context.